K-polystability of Q-Fano varieties admitting Kahler-Einstein metrics: Proofs of the main results

-using the previous identifications, where $c_{0}$ is a fixed constant which comes from the change of metrics formula for the Deligne pairing \ref{eq:change of metric formula as energy}.
-Finally, using $-DF(\mathcal{X},\mathcal{L})=w_{0}(\eta')$ and the decomposition formula in Lemma \ref{eq:eta as sum of delta' + correction} together with formula \ref{eq:intersection in terms of e} this proves formula \ref{eq:df in terms of ding in thm}.
-Note that if we would have chosen another trivializing section $\tilde{s}$ then $\tilde{s}=e^{f(\tau)}s$ where $f(\tau)$ is harmonic function on $\Delta,$ which corresponds to changing $\phi^{t}$ to $\phi^{t}+f(e^{-t})$ which anyway leaves the Ding function invariant and the Lelong number invariant, as it must.
-As for the formula \ref{eq:formula for q in thm} it follows from Prop \ref{prop:lelong of direct image}.
-More precisely, when $s'$ defines a trivialization of the corresponding direct image bundle the formula follows immediately from the previous proposition.
-Now, a general section may be written as $f(\tau)s'$ for $f(\tau)$ a meromorphic function, whose vanishing (or pole) order at $\tau=0$ we denote by $m.$ Since the formula for $q$ is invariant under $c_{i}\rightarrow c_{i}+m$ the case of a general section thus follows.
+where $c_{i}$ is the order of vanishing of $s$ along $E_{i},$ when $s$ is viewed as a global holomorpic section of $\mathcal{L}'+K_{\mathcal{X}'/\C}\rightarrow\mathcal{X}'$.
+Moreover, by the trivializing assumption on $s$ the numbers $c_{i}$ above coincide with thouse appearing in the formula for $l_{0}$ in Prop \ref{prop:lelong of direct image} and hence formula \ref{eq:formula for q in thm} follows.
+Note that both terms appearing in the definition of $q$ above are non-negative and hence $q\geq0.$ Indeed, by Prop \ref{prop:The-Ding-metric has pos prop} $l_{0}\geq0$ and the non-negativity of the second terms follows directly from the definitions giving that $c_{i}\geq0$ and $\mathcal{L}'$ is semi-ample.
+Next note that a general meromorphic section of $\mathcal{L}'+K_{\mathcal{X}'/\C}\rightarrow\mathcal{X}'$ may be written as $f(\tau)s'$ for $f(\tau)$ a meromorphic function, whose vanishing (or pole) order at $\tau=0$ we denote by $m.$ Since the formula for $q$ is invariant under $c_{i}\rightarrow c_{i}+m$ the case of a general section thus follows.
+Accordingly, in the rest of the proof we will take $c_{i}$ to be the non-negative numbers determined by the globally trivializing section $s'.$